kaso-gg/KasoGG/fullresults.md

 ## Doggo's got your back, how'd you do tonight?
 ## [GO BACK](https://www.kaso.gg)

-3 matches played.
-42 unique players and biggest lobby was 29.
-14 players played every match tonight.
-The highest level player was SkiddlySkip at 272!
-The lowest level player is DDougall4 at 12.
-Common skin: The Brat, common axe: Abyssal Blade.
+4 matches played.
+48 unique players and biggest lobby was 36.
+10 players played every match tonight.
+The highest level player was TTV SkiddlySkip at 303!
+The lowest level player is SHAT.0N.BY.DJC at 1.
+Common skin: Sabina, common axe: Power Pole (Nyoibo).

 | # | Prize | Team | Pts | Skin | Stream |
 | :--- | :--- | :--- | :----: | :--- |